Environmental Law Lesson Plan:

 What was challenging?
 Students often get caught up in taking many fish in order to have as much profit as possible.
 This creates a challenge for other students, who can get frustrated as they try to take a sustainable amount of fish while their group members take more.

 Did more people survive the second game?
 Why or why not?
-Hopefully more people survived but the survival of the group can hinge on a single group member taking more than his or her fair share.
+Hopefully more people survived but the survival of the group can hinge on a single group member taking more than their fair share.

 Did anyone take more than two or three fish each round?
 Why or why not?
 Even though students know how to make sure everyone survives for the full five years, often the desire to make the most profit is stronger.

-Did anyone sacrifice his or her fish for the common good?
+Did anyone sacrifice their fish for the common good?
 Why or why not?

 Are there any local examples of this happening?